-Category Ineligible Item (January 20, 2023) Documentation Limited documentation loans (loans in which income, employment and/or assets are not verified).
-Streamlined refinance or purchase transactions.
+Category Ineligible Item (January 20, 2023) Streamlined refinance or purchase transactions.
 Income Rental income from the subject second home.
 Interested-Party Contribution - Payment Abatements Loans with payment abatements of any type are ineligible for insurance.
 Note: The payment of up to 12 months of HOA fees is not considered an abatement and is an acceptable financing concession.
 Loan Amount Loan amounts higher than \$2,000,000.
 Loan-to-Value (LTV) LTV ratios higher than 97%.
 LTV ratios less than or equal to 80% for Borrower-Paid Mortgage Insurance (BPMI).
 Prepayment Penalty Loans with a prepayment penalty feature.
-Transaction Construction-only loans.
+Transaction ■ Construction-only loans.